userdw/Arduino_Maker_Kit/README.md

-# [ENGLISH] Arduino Starter Kit
+# [ENGLISH] Arduino Maker Kit
-This repository has been created as the companion for Arduino Starter Kit.
-Arduino Starter Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by Arduino board, especially DT-AVR UNO R3 as an Arduino UNO compatible board.
+This repository has been created as the companion for Arduino Maker Kit.
+Arduino Maker Kit itself is a suitable start point for both hobbyist and academist alike to start exploring the features offered by Arduino board, especially DT-AVR UNO R3 as an Arduino UNO compatible board.
 For more information about each products please visit links below:
-* [Arduino Starter Kit](http://digiwarestore.com/en/) - Arduino Starter Kit's product page
+* [Arduino Maker Kit](http://digiwarestore.com/en/) - Arduino Maker Kit's product page
 * [DT-AVR UNO R3](http://innovativeelectronics.com/index.php?pg=ie_pdet&idp=489&ielang=en) - DT-AVR UNO R3 as the main development board

 ## The titles of the projects which included in this repository are: